yimeishao/sinatra-pillowcases/notes.md

 # App Overview

-An app where users can create entries that contain information about their recent sexual partners.
+An app where users can create private entries that contain information about their recent sexual partners.

 # User Stories
 ## Users will be able to...